 A Marine Conservation Zone (MCZ) is an area of sea where highly damaging activities are prevented or managed in order to keep marine ecosystems in a healthy state.

 Highly damaging activities, such as bottom trawling and scallop dredging, will be more controlled.
-Less damaging fishing methods, such as potting and hand diving for scallops, will be unaffected as they have little environmental impact.
+Less damaging fishing methods, such as potting and hand diving for scallops, will be unaffected as long as they are not at such a high level that they have an environmental impact.

 What do MCZs actually protect?